-Jesko Sirvend is the winner of the Yevgeny Svetlanov Conducting Competition 2022 in Monaco, as a result of which he was invited immediately to concerts with both the Orchestre Philharmonique de Monte-Carlo and the Belgian National Orchestra in Brussels.
-In the 2022/23 season he will, among other things, perform in his first collaboration with the Bochumer Symphoniker as well as his German opera debut at the Chemnitz Theater with “Hansel and Gretel”, this one being a re-invitation after his successful debut with the Robert Schumann Philharmonic Orchestra in 2019.
+As a result of winning the Yevgeny Svetlanov Conducting Competition 2022 in Monaco, he was invited immediately to concerts with both the Orchestre Philharmonique de Monte-Carlo and the Belgian National Orchestra in Brussels.
+In the 2022/23 season he, among other things, performed in his first collaboration with the Bochumer Symphoniker as well as his German opera debut at the Chemnitz Theater with “Hansel and Gretel”, this one being a re-invitation after his successful debut with the Robert Schumann Philharmonic Orchestra in 2019.

-After almost all planned concerts and projects for the 2020/21 and 2021/22 seasons had to be canceled due to the COVID-19 pandemic, it was all the more pleasing that Jesko Sirvend took over at short notice as assistant to Kazuki Yamada in Alban Berg’s Wozzeck at the Opéra Monte-Carlo in 2022.
+The first project after the the COVID-19 pandemic Jesko Sirvend took over at short notice as assistant to Kazuki Yamada in Alban Berg’s Wozzeck at the Opéra Monte-Carlo in 2022.
 He then made a guest appearance with the Deutsche Staatsphilharmonie Rheinland-Pfalz at the “Schlosskonzerte” in Weilburg, only to fill in at very short notice for an ill colleague with the same orchestra just two weeks later.

-Before the COVID-19 pandemic, Jesko Sirvend was a guest conductor throughout Europe.
-He developed a special connection with the Orchestre National de France.
+Jesko Sirvend developed a special connection with the Orchestre National de France.
 At the invitation of Emmanuel Krivine, he made his debut with the orchestra in 2016, after which he was offered the position of chef assistant.
 He remained in that position until 2020, conducting the orchestra in the Auditorium of the Maison de la Radio et de la Musique in Paris as part of the Chorégie d’Orange at the Théâtre Antique d’Orange and the Festival Palazzetto Bru Zane Paris.